DaveWhiteh/stock-it/TESTING.md

 </details>

 For mobile the performance slightly dipped below 90.
 Having reviewed this and looked at the performance on a mobile device, the score was found not to be of any concern, as the perfomrnace was high on all devices tested on.

+---

+## Responsiveness

+#### Live

+The website was tested on the following live devices:
++ **iiyama desktop monitor - 1920x1080 resolution**
+    + the site performed well on a desktop, running smoothly throughout.
++ **Google Pixel 7**
+    + the site was tested thoroughly on this mobile device.
+The site is smooth and responsive throughout on both orientations.
+There was a slight issue with the jumbotron text in landscape mode (for details please click [here](#site---landscape-mode)).
++ **Amazon Fire Tablet HD**
+    + the site was tested on this tablet and worked very well.
+Responsive, looked good in both orientations and was smooth thoughout navigation.
++ **iPhone 11**
+    + the site navigated and looked good on an iphone.
+There was no issues to note.

+#### Simulation

+The site was also tested using Chrome Developer Tools on the following setups:
++ iPhone SE
++ iPhone XR
++ iPhone 12 Pro
++ Pixel 5
++ Samsung Galaxy S8+
++ Samsung Galazy S20 Ultra
++ Galaxy Fold
++ Samsung Galaxy A51/71
++ iPad Air
++ iPad Mini
++ Surface Pro 7
++ Surface Duo
++ Nest Hub
++ Nest Hub Max

+The site performed as expected and was responsive, with all functionality and navigation working well.